‹ Back to Insights

 Matching the Gas Used in Your Plasma Unit to Your Intended Purpose

 Plasma equipment is often used with different types of gas for surface activation.
-Determining which type of gas to use depends on the surface treatment outcome that is needed.
+Determining which type of gas to use depends on the surface treatment outcome needed.
 For example, compressed air and argon are two types of gas that might be used for plasma treatment.
-Oxygen is the workhorse component of most plasma processes, and compressed air is an inexpensive way to get oxygen into a process.
+Oxygen is the workhorse component of most plasma processes, and compressed air is inexpensive to get oxygen into a process.
 When excited and/or ionized in a plasma, oxygen will oxidize organic materials present on inorganic surfaces (metals, ceramics, glasses) to CO2 and H2O, allowing them to be pumped away.
 On organic surfaces, oxygen-containing plasmas can partially oxidize the surface to create polar organic groups such as hydroxyls and carboxylates.
 Surfaces oxidized this way can show greatly enhanced adhesion to paints, coatings, and adhesives.

 Revolutionize Your Manufacturing with Surface Quality Inspection Technology.